louisguitton/keycumber/Readme.md

 ## Todo

+- add tests
+- add github pages with docs and link to pypi
-- add check for CSVs
+- add check that input files are CSVs
-- add checks on files have only 1 column
+- add checks on input files have only 1 column
-- add rename on file column to support files with other name
+- add rename on input file column to support files with other names
 - handle files with no headers
-- add check for left and right files not equal
+- add check to make sure for destination file and modifier file are not equal
-- add github pages with docs and link to pypi